jimnist/skeleton-grid-scss/README.md

 ##development

-there are LOTS of different ways to compile the [SCSS](http://sass-lang.com/) into CSS.
+there are many ways to compile the [SCSS](http://sass-lang.com/).

 i normally use [Compass](http://compass-style.org/), but since this is not dependent on any of the compass features, during development, i compile with the __sass__ utility by running:
 ```
 $ sass --watch scss/your-app.scss:stylesheets/your-app.css
 ```

-i use [Livereload](http://livereload.com/) (on a mac) to monitor changes on the disk and refresh the browser.
+i use [Livereload](http://livereload.com/) (on a mac) to monitor changes on the disk and refresh the browser automagically.